ethanolchik/ethanolchik/README.md

 - 💻 Passionate about **building and understanding** systems
 - 🧠 Interested in low-level programming, compilers and web-development
-- 🏛️ Studying CS at uni next year
+- 🏛️ First year CS student at King's College London
 - 🔍 Exploring systems through personal projects — from CPU simulations to hobby compilers
 - 📚 Currently learning web development!
 - 🤝 Always looking to collaborate